 Nitrogen that enters a sewer system is mostly in the form of organic compounds, such as those found in urine and fecal material.
 When these compounds mix with wastewater, a natural process quickly converts them into ammonium.

-- Ecoflo biofilter clusters
+- Ecoflo compact biofilter clusters

 - Rewatec membrane bioreactors (MBR)